bin-devops/bin-devops.sh/content/posts/the-complete-guide-to-setting-up-a-new-aws-account-2025.md

    4.4 Click `Next`
 4. If you already have an authenticator app on your phone, you can skip step 1 on the next page, otherwise follow the link to `See a list of compatible applications` and set one up.
 5. For step 2, click `Show QR code` and scan it with your authenticator app.
 For step 3, wait for the code to refresh itself twice, entering each code into the fields marked `MFA Code 1` and `MFA Code 2`.
 Click `Add MFA`.
 6. You'll be brought back to `Security credentials` where you'll see a green banner confirming setup of the MFA device.
-You'll need to use this device every time you log in as the root user, and if you lose it you'll need to [get on a phone call][aws-root-mfa-recovery] with AWS to reset it.
+You'll need to use this device every time you log in as the root user, and if you lose it you'll need to [get on a phone call](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_mfa_lost-or-broken.html#root-mfa-lost-or-broken) with AWS to reset it.
 7. Scrolling down this page, you'll see several different types of credentials: `Access keys`, `CloudFront key pairs` and `X.509 Signing certificates`.
 There shouldn't be any credentials on the root user, now or ever.
 If you've just created your account, then this should already be the case.

 > [!warning] Never let the root user have any credentials!
 > If you're using an existing account where any credentials have been added to the root user, I strongly suggest you delete them from the root user and recreate them on IAM users, and in the next part we'll create an IAM user for day to day use.

-# Part 3 - Setting up AWS Organizations
+{{< /details >}}

+{{< details "**Part 3 - Setting up AWS Organization**.
+This service allowed you to link multiple AWS accounts into a single group for easy management.
+While we'll only be creating one AWS account today, it's still essential to set this up." >}}

 1. Using the search bar at the top of the page, search for and select AWS Organizations.
 2. Choose `Create an organization`.
 3. Once again, the green banner signifies success.

-# Part 4 - Setting up IAM Identity Center
+{{< /details >}}

+{{< details "**Part 4 - Setting up IAM Identity Center**.
+This is where you will manage all users in your AWS Organisation.
+This needs to be enabled and configured after AWS Organisations so that it can integrate with it." >}}

 1. Since we're not going to be using the root user for any work, we need to create another user for this purpose.
 2. In the search bar at the top of the AWS console, type `iam` and click on the `IAM Identity Center` link that appears.